-The following is an excerpt from the March-April 2020 Pacific Palisades Task Force on Homelessness Newsletter.
+The following is an excerpt from the May-June 2020 Pacific Palisades Task Force on Homelessness Newsletter.
 To read this newsletter in full, please click here.

 Pictured: Stanley, PPTFH client, happy that Will Rogers State Beach restrooms reopened on April 11